Skip to main content

 How much does Medicare Part B cost per year?

 Before Medicare Part B starts paying its cost-share for medical services, the beneficiary must meet the annual Medicare Part B deductible.
-Once this occurs, Medicare will pay its portion of the Medicare-approved costs for services rendered under Part B. The Part B deductible increased by $14 from $226 in 2023 to $240 in 2024.
+Once this occurs, Medicare will pay its portion of the Medicare-approved costs for services rendered under Part B. The Part B deductible increased by $17 from 2024 to 2025, going from $240 to $257.

 How much does Medicare cover per service?